 What happens without an LPA?

 If you don’t have an LPA in place and you lose the ability to make your own decisions your family can apply to the Court of Protection to be granted powers to make decisions on your behalf.
 But it’s a more costly, complicated and onerous process than setting up and using an LPA.
-Find out more on gov.uk.
+Find out more on gov.uk and in our Good with your Money guide.